ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 | Lan | no | int | The LAN ID the NIC sits on. |
 | Nat | no | bool | Indicates the private IP address has outbound access to the public internet. |

-After retrieving a NIC, either by getting it by id, or as a create response object, you can call the `PartialUpdate` method directly on the object:
+After retrieving a NIC, either by getting it by id, or as a create response object, you can call the `PartialUpdate` method directly.

 ```
 var updated = nicApi.PartialUpdate(datacenterId, serverId, nicId, new NicProperties { Name = nic.Properties.Name + " -Update", Ips = new System.Collections.Generic.List<string> { "10.8.52.225", "1.1.1.1" } });